Khashiev/CareerTrack1/README.md

 **3. Analyzing the candidate's hard skills**
 These skills are tested:

-- through a test assignment;
+- Through a test task;
 - through a technical interview.

-A person cannot know everything, but one can strive to continually gain new knowledge and become an expert in their field.
-So, don't be afraid of making mistakes, take feedback from more experienced colleagues, read more professional literature and solve test tasks, for example: here [leetcode](https://leetcode.com/) or here [codewars](https://www.codewars.com/) or here [projecteuler](https://projecteuler.net/).
+One person cannot know everything, but one can strive to continually gain new knowledge and become an expert in one's field.
+So don't be afraid to make mistakes, take feedback from more experienced colleagues, read more technical literature and solve test tasks, for example: here [leetcode](https://leetcode.com/) or here [codewars](https://www.codewars.com/) or here [projecteuler](https://projecteuler.net/).

 ## Chapter IV
 ## Task

-To solve the problem, you need to decide on a job market and pick Russian or foreign.
-There are no right or wrong answers to this question.
-You can use any helping tools, ask clarifying questions, take notes and draw mind maps to reach the goal.
+To solve the problem, you need to decide on a job market and choose Russian or foreign.
+There is no right or wrong answer to this question.
+You can use any tools, ask clarifying questions, take notes and draw mind maps to achieve the goal.
 You should end up with 1-2 vacancies for which you will prepare your resume.

 ## Chapter V
 ## Exercise 00
-### Company selection
+### Company Selection

-1. Make your checklist for choosing a company.
-Make sure to look at the career wheel exercise done on DAY 00 to make sure all desired criteria are met, and put this list into Notion (we recommend using this tool).
-This will be board #1 (10 criteria and more).
+1. Make your company selection checklist.
+Be sure to review the Career Wheel exercise from DAY 00 to make sure all the desired criteria are met, and enter this list in Notion (we recommend using this tool).
+This will be Table #1 (10 criteria and more).
-2. Make a list of companies in Notion (board #2) where you want to work (5 companies and more).
+2. Create a list of companies in Notion (board #2) where you would like to work (5 companies and more).
-3. On board #3 in Notion write out links to job postings from these companies, if available (3 vacancies and more).
+3. On board #3 in Notion, add links to job postings from these companies, if available (3 jobs and more).
-4. Subscribe to 1-2 companies' career newsletters.
+4. Subscribe to the career newsletters of 1-2 companies.

 ## Exercise 01
-### Vacancy analysis
+### Vacancy Analysis

-1. Create a table named "Vacancy Analysis" (we recommend using Google Sheets).
+1. Create a spreadsheet called "Vacancy Analysis" (we recommend using Google Sheets).
-2. Find at least 7 vacancies and enter them into a table.
+2. Find at least 7 vacancies and enter them into the spreadsheet.
-3. Analyze 7 desirable jobs (you need to write out all the requirements and responsibilities from the job postings in a table).
+3. Analyze 7 desirable jobs (you will need to write down all the requirements and responsibilities from the job postings in a spreadsheet).
-4. Based on the requirements and responsibilities you have written out, determine which skills you have and which ones you don't.
+4. Based on the requirements and responsibilities you wrote down, determine what skills you have and what skills you don't have.
-5. If there are requirements and responsibilities that you lack the skills for, you need to figure out ways to acquire them (training, mentoring, experience in your current position, an internship, a freelance project etc.).
+5. If there are requirements and responsibilities for which you do not have the skills, figure out ways to acquire them (training, mentoring, experience in your current position, an internship, a freelance project, etc.).
-6. Go back to the career goals table and, based on the analysis of the requirements and responsibilities, write down steps to achieve the goals in 2-3 years.
+6. Go back to the career goals table and, based on the analysis of requirements and responsibilities, write down steps to achieve the goals in 2-3 years.

 ## Exercise 02
 ### Skills Analysis

-1. Draw a SWOT analysis table in MIRO (we recommend using this tool).
+1. Draw a SWOT analysis table in MIRO (we recommend the use of this tool).
-2. For each box, answer the questions and record your answers in the table:
+2. Answer the questions for each box and record your answers in the table:

 2.1.
 Strengths:

-- What characteristics set you apart from the rest (any skills, education, connections)?
+- What characteristics set you apart from the rest (skills, training, connections)?
-- What resources are available and which can be obtained if needed?
+- What resources are available and can be obtained if needed?
-- What is your biggest strength, according to others?
+- What is your greatest strength as perceived by others?
-- What accomplishments can you boast about so far?
+- What are some of your past accomplishments?

 2.2.
 Weaknesses:

-- Are there any tasks you don't feel like doing?
+- Are there any tasks you don't like to do?
 - What are your qualities that people around you consider your weaknesses?
-- Do you have any bad work-related habits? (tardiness, temper tantrums, lack of stress tolerance, etc.);
+- Do you have any bad work habits?
+(Lateness, temper tantrums, lack of stress tolerance, etc.)
-- Do you have any character traits that block you from moving toward your goal?
+- Do you have any character traits that prevent you from moving toward your goal?

 2.2.
 Opportunities:

 - What is the current state of your field of activity?
-What advantage does this present to you?
+What are the advantages?
 - What innovative technologies will accelerate the achievement of your goal?
-- What changes and patterns are seen in the industry and the country as a whole?
-How is this going to help you?
+- What changes and patterns are you seeing in the industry and the country as a whole?
+How will this help you?
 - What mistakes can you highlight from the bad experiences of others working in this field?

 2.4.
 Threats:

-- What challenges do you face in performing your job duties?
+- What challenges do you face in doing your job?
-- Do you have any direct competitors? (e.g., for a promotion);
+- Do you have direct competition? (e.g., for promotion)
-- Can your weaknesses stall your progress toward your goal?
+- Can your weaknesses impede your progress toward your goal?

->Please leave feedback on the project in the [feedback form.](https://forms.gle/uiPQx2gWiZAVuphk7)
+>Please leave feedback on the project in [this form.](https://forms.gle/uiPQx2gWiZAVuphk7)